-The project proposes the development a one-story tilt up building with a mezzanine for office and processing use on a 1.26 gross- acre site in accordance with Desert Hot Springs Municipal Code 5.50 and 7.180.78.
+The project proposes the development of six two-story buildings and one single-story guard house totaling approximately 132,745 square feet (s.f.) of building space, with a footprint totaling approximately 67,439 s.f., and associated improvements on a 3.98 acre site in accordance with Desert Hot Springs Municipal Code 5.50 and 7.180.78.
 The facility will contain space for office use, cultivation, and processing/manufacturing.
-At buildout, the facility will have an approximate building ground floor area (GFA) of 17,496 square feet (sf) and total building area (including the mezzanine) of 22,218 sf.
-The project site will be secured by 6 foot high perimeter fencing and construction is proposed in one (1) phase.
+The Project site will be secured by 8 foot high perimeter fencing and construction is proposed in one (1) phase.

 The project includes a Conditional Use Permit (Municipal Code 17.180.090) and a Development Agreement.
 Approval of these entitlements will render the Project in full compliance with City regulations.
-In addition, all medical marijuana cultivation operations and any related activities, such as transportation, manufacturing, and testing, are required to comply with all relevant State laws.
+In addition, all medical marijuana cultivation operations and any related activities, such as transportation, manufacturing, and testing, are required to comply with all relevant State and local laws.